 allowing to express the action in terms of non-minimal couplings between the scalar fields and their respective geometric degrees of freedom

 where $V(\phi_1, \ldots, \phi_N)$ is the potential associated with the scalar fields defined as

-It is crucial to emphasize that, despite the apparent differences between the geometric and scalar-tensor representations of a given theory, they are fundamentally equivalent, as both formulations describe the same underlying physical phenomena.
-From a mathematical point of view, one can relate both descriptions by vary the action \eqref{stt geral 1} for each of the auxiliary fields $\chi_i$, resulting in the field equations
+The geometric and scalar-tensor representations of a given theory, are fundamentally equivalent, as both formulations describe the same underlying physical phenomena.
+From a mathematical point of view, one can relate both descriptions by varying the action \eqref{stt geral 1} with respect to each auxiliary field $\chi_k$, resulting in the field equations